Alveo/alveo-transcriber-services/README.md

   https://localhost:5000/storage?storage_key=example
 ```

+## Writing a module
+The transcriber-services is intended to be as modular as possible.
+To achieve that, handlers are written for the service of your choosing.
+The Alveo module is included which demonstrates how to register the authentication, storage and segmentation handlers.
+Module integration can be set up and disabled by editing the entry in `DOMAIN_HANDLERS` in the config file.

 ## Deployment with Dokku
 The application is deployed using dokku, the following configuration is required on the dokku host: